brodriguez8774/django-expanded-test-cases/docs/source/quickstart.rst

     as neatly as in PyTest.
 Ex: ``manage.py test --buffer``

-    If you would like further explanation of "manage.py vs pytest", as well as why we DON'T try change this manage.py behavior in our project, see `<https://adamj.eu/tech/2020/09/05/what-happens-when-you-run-manage.py-test/#no-composition>`_.
+    If you would like further explanation of "manage.py vs pytest", as well as why we DON'T try to change this manage.py behavior in our project, see `<https://adamj.eu/tech/2020/09/05/what-happens-when-you-run-manage.py-test/#no-composition>`_.